Luke 13:18-21

 A grain of mustard seed is small.
 It’s really small.
 If you cast it into a garden like this guy did, it would be impossible to find it again.
 It’s not even as shiny as a needle in a haystack.
 It’s black.
 It’s small and invisible once you throw it on the ground.
 Yeast as well, it’s actually, yeast is actually a, a, singled cell fungi.
 It has relation to the mushroom.
 Hmm, didn’t know that.
 Takes 20 billion of those little single cell fungi to get a gram of yeast.
 So small that a bit of yeast would be almost impossible to see.

-If I took a single grain of mustard seed, to put it in your hand, without you knowing what that seed was and I ask you to predict the outcome: Tell me the yield that’s gonna come from this little thing.
+If I took a single grain of mustard seed and put it in your hand, without you knowing what that seed was and I ask you to predict the outcome: Tell me the yield that’s gonna come from this little thing.
 The size of the plant.
 Or if I gave you yeast particles.
 Ask you how much flour that could affect.
 What it’s good for.
 For you, that’ll be impossible to predict, what’s gonna, how that yeast is gonna affect anything.

 Packed into that tiny grain of mustard seed is an outsized power.
 There’s energy in that tiny little thing to produce this massive tree.
 Internal power potential within the seed, and that potential actualizes, externally, visibly in a tree that’s large enough, and foliage thick enough, for birds to find a home.
 To be hidden and safe.
 Starts out small, accomplishes what is very great.